Summer Research Program

 - In 2024, our program begins Monday May 20 and ends Friday July 19.
-Students are paid a $6500 stipend.
-Campus housing is available to rent, and funds for students to relocate to Wooster are also available.
-Wooster is located in a lush part of Northeast Ohio, about an hour from Cleveland or ninety minutes from Columbus.
+Students are paid a $7000 stipend.
+Campus housing is included, and funds for students to relocate to Wooster are available.
+Wooster is located in a scenic part of Northeast Ohio, about an hour from Cleveland or ninety minutes from Columbus.

 - Many of our participants have completed only a single year of college.
 Our program is especially adaptable to students of a wide range of backgrounds because our faculty are dedicated to mentoring undergraduate research programs.
 Students should have completed one year of introductory physics at the college level in most cases.

 - Peruse our results at conferences and in peer-reviewed publications or browse our history.